If you’re a parent of a teenager, you might be worried about their alcohol use.

 - Avoidance.
 Teenagers who drink heavily may also be using drugs and other substances, so if you suspect that your child is abusing alcohol, they probably have other issues as well.
 If you can reduce their access to alcohol and keep them away from parties where there will be drinking, they won’t have as much opportunity to get into trouble.

 - Positive coping mechanisms (healthy ways of dealing with pain).
-Alcohol is not a good way for teens to manage anger or stress—it only makes those feelings worse in the long run!
-Try talking with your child about how he or she wants to cope when he/she feels angry or stressed; then help him/her find healthier ways of dealing with those emotions instead of turning to drugs or alcohol.
+Alcohol is not a good way for teens to manage anger or stress it only worsens those feelings in the long run!
+Try talking with your child about how they want to cope when angry or stressed; then help him/her find healthier ways of dealing with those emotions instead of turning to drugs or alcohol.

-- Support from family members and friends: The people who are closest to us play an important role in our lives—they can help us make good decisions about what we do every day by setting clear expectations for themselves and by encouraging each other when we’re doing well at sticking up for ourselves
+- Support from family members and friends: The people who are closest to us play an essential role in our lives—they can help us make good decisions about what we do every day by setting clear expectations for ourselves and by encouraging each other when we’re doing well at sticking up for ourselves.

 When should I seek medical advice for teen alcohol abuse?